 Thank you to everyone who submitted photos to help beautify The Summit long-term care home.
 The residents and staff at Mt.
 Tolmie Hospital and Oak Bay Lodge voted on their favourites and the remaining photos will be used as needed.
 See which photos were chosen

 The Summit FAQs will be updated throughout the project and posted on our website and on info boards at Oak Bay Lodge and Mt.
 Tolmie Hospital.
 Bookmark and come back to this webpage to stay updated.

 - When will the move take place?

-We are planning to move in the early months of 2020.
+We are planning to move in spring 2020.

 - Is there a website where we can find up to date information as construction continues?

 Yes.
 Visit us at this webpage for information about The Summit.

 - How many floors will the facility have?

 There will be four floors.
 Floor 1 will have 32 resident rooms, the main foyer, an Adult Day Program, meeting rooms and service areas.
 Floors 2-4 will have 96 rooms each.